 At Kingsbury Primary we take the safeguarding of all pupils really seriously.
 If a child is not in school it is the parents responsibility to call school to let them know why.
 If we do not receive that call we do call home and require a reason.
+Parents are required to give school at least two emergency contact numbers.
 Children missing without reason for several days are a concern and would be followed up with calls and home visits if needed.
 When a child moves school they have a unique pupil number that goes with them.
 When a child is enrolled in a new school that school contact us to share the number and other information.
 This means that should a child leave our school without following the procedures and not be enrolled in a new school they will stay on our roll and we would be contacting the local authority to register this child as missing.

 Child Abuse does happen in Warwickshire - it is important

 The Designated Person for Child Protection at Kingsbury Primary School is Mrs K Hanson(Headteacher).
 The Deputy Designated Person is Miss L Fletcher (Deputy Headteacher) Mr Woodhall is the governor with responsibility for safeguarding.

 Warwickshire Multi Agency Safeguarding Hub (MASH) is a team made up of different agencies and partners working together to keep children and young people safeguarded from harm, receiving the services they need at the right time, effectively and efficiently.

 If you have a safeguarding concern about a child or young person please call the MASH:

 In an emergency outside of these hours telephone:

 The Social Care Emergency Duty Team (EDT) on 01926 886922